 Gearing up for a new and improved you in the New Year?
 It’s great to set physical goals, like losing weight and getting in shape, but you’d be wise to put just as much effort into turning over a new leaf when it comes to your mental health, too.

->

-> Many people assume that by middle age, our personalities are set in stone – but a recent study from Stanford University found that the opposite is actually true.
+Many people assume that by middle age, our personalities are set in stone – but a study from Stanford University found that the opposite is actually true.
 In fact, researchers discovered that as we age, we are not only able, but likely, to change our traits and behaviors.
 Translation: It’s entirely possible to transform from a wallflower into a social butterfly or turn your pessimism sunny-side up.
 And doing so won’t just make you happier and more connected to others; it’ll actually make you healthier, too.
-Here’s the proof – and two crucial changes to make in 2010.
+Here’s the proof – and two crucial changes to make this year.

->

-> It’s never too late ... to make new friends.
+It’s never too late ... to make new friends.

 What are friends for?
 Longevity and better health, for starters.
 A 10-year Australian study of almost 1,500 people age 70 and older found that those with the largest social circles were 22 percent less likely to die than those with fewer friends.
 And a new study from Rush University in Chicago found that elderly adults who participated in social activities had better motor function than those who did fewer such activities.

 “Friendships are critical to our physical and emotional health, especially as we age.
 They reduce anxiety and stress, and make us feel more connected to the world around us,” says Irene S. Levine, PhD, professor of psychiatry at the New York University School of Medicine and author of Best Friends Forever: Surviving a Breakup With Your Best Friend (Overlook Press, September 2009).